bhelx/gorthaur/README.md

 It writes all the images to the imgs/ directory with the format %d.jpg where %d is the frame number.

-To compile to video, -r is the frame rate
+To compile to video, -r is the frame rate:
 ```
 ffmpeg -r 5 -f image2 -s 1280x720 -i imgs/%d.jpg -vcodec libx264 -crf 15 test.mp4
 ```